NVlabs/nvbio/README.md

 NVBIO is a library of reusable components designed by NVIDIA Corporatin to accelerate bioinformatics applications using CUDA.

+**NVBIO needs cuda 6.5 and won't compile with newer versions of cuda.
+Alternate repo https://github.com/ngstools/nvbio seems to be compiling.**

 Though it is specifically designed to unleash the power of NVIDIA GPUs, most of its components are completely cross-platform and can be used both from host C++ and device CUDA code.